What is a Urinary Catheter?

 - Urinary incontinence (unable to control the urine)

-The function of urinary catheterisation is to drain out the urine stored inside the bladder.
+The function of urinary catheterisation is to drain out the urine stored inside the urinary bladder.
 So, the need for urinary catheterisation rises due to urinary or bladder problems in the body.
 It is also needed to drain out the urine from the body before and after specific surgery.

 At times urinary catheterisation is also used to measure the amount of urine in case of critical illness.
 The following risk factors also bring forth the need for urinary catheterisation,